bmo-node/bmo/docs/recipes/helloWorld/README.md

 }
 ```
 During the startup process each module function is walked and its `dependencies` are inspected, and after
-ensuring that all the dependencies are available (by running the same algorithm) the module function will be called with the 'manifest'
+ensuring that all the dependencies are available (by running the same algorithm) the module function will be called with the 'manifest'.
-and the resulting value will be available for other modules in the manifest to consume.
+The resulting value will be available for other modules in the manifest to consume.

 The manifest has a structure like so: